Diminished Value Claims: Missouri

 How to File a Diminished Value Claim in Missouri

 The ideal time is right after you get your vehicle repaired.
-The sooner you file your diminished value claim, the better.
-Typically, if the accident wasn’t your fault, you would file a diminished value claim with the at-fault driver’s insurance company.
+The sooner you receive your diminished value appraisal, the faster you can file your claim.
+What if it wasn't your fault?
+You would file a diminished value claim in Missouri with the at-fault driver's insurance company.
+It should be covered under their property damage liability.

-The role of the claims adjuster is to negotiate the lowest possible settlement for the insurance company.
+The claims adjuster's role is to negotiate the lowest possible settlement for the insurance company.
 They will either accept your claim, offer a lower settlement, or deny the claim.

 To receive the highest settlement, submit as much supporting documentation as possible and negotiate until the adjuster makes their final offer.